pingcap/tidb/docs/design/2023-04-11-pause-user-ddl-when-upgrading.md

 2. Notify the cluster that all TiDB enters to pause executing user DDL operations.
 Notification method:
    1. New TiDB: Set the PD path (for example: `/tidb/server/global_state` , use this path later) to the current TiDB version.
 In addition, in order to prevent multiple TiDB nodes from upgrading at the same time, it will check whether the value on the `/tidb/server/global_state` path is empty.
    2. All TiDBs：
-      1. The newly started TiDB will first check the `/tidb/server/global_state` value and whether it needs to enter upgrading_mode mode.
+      1. The newly started TiDB will first check the `/tidb/server/global_state` value and whether it needs to enter upgrading mode.
-      2. The running TiDB will watch `/tidb/server/global_state` , and when it receives an upgrade status notification, it will enter upgrading_mode mode.
+      2. The running TiDB will watch `/tidb/server/global_state` , and when it receives an upgrade status notification, it will enter upgrading mode.
-   3. Owner TiDB: Set upgrading in the owner value on the PD.
+   3. Owner TiDB: Mark the information in the owner value on the PD (that is, the value corresponding to the DDL owner key recorded on the PD) to indicate that upgrading has been received.
    4. New TiDB: Check whether the owner TiDB has received the upgrading signal.
 If so, enter the following process, otherwise wait.
 3. After receiving `/tidb/server/global_state` notification
    1. All TiDBs: At this time, for the newly received DDL operation, consider setting it to pause directly.